tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 unlinked or replaced.

-When using sshfs, the 'no-write' field can be set by clearing the 'w' bits in the Unix permissions, for example using the command 'chmod 444 path/to/file'.
+When using sshfs, the 'no-write' field can be set by clearing the 'w' bits in the Unix permissions, for example using the command ``chmod 444 path/to/file``.
 Note that this does not mean that arbitrary combinations of Unix permissions are supported.
 If the 'w' bits are cleared on a link to a mutable file or directory, that link will become read-only.

 If SFTP is used to write to an existing mutable file, it will publish a new version when the file handle is closed.